elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

     Successfully imported the appliance.

-Initially I had an issue with the OVA template, another user ran into the issues and it&#8217;s described in <a href="https://forums.virtualbox.org/viewtopic.php?f=8&t=49682" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.virtualbox.org/viewtopic.php?f=8&t=49682']);">this</a> VirtualBox forum.
+Initially I had an issue with the OVA template, another user ran into the issues and it's described in <a href="https://forums.virtualbox.org/viewtopic.php?f=8&t=49682" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.virtualbox.org/viewtopic.php?f=8&t=49682']);">this</a> VirtualBox forum.
 I got around the issue by re-creating another OVA template.
 If you still have issues just extract the OVA into a folder and then import the OVF instead.
 That process seems to be more stable, here is the command you would run if you had extracted the OVA template under a folder called **test**:

     [elatov@klaptop ~]$ VBoxManage import test/Win_XP.ovf